malininja/enio-node/AI_CODING_RULES.md

 - Tests use the database configured in `knexfile.js`
 - Set `NODE_ENV=test` when running tests
 - Connection pool configured with `min: 0, max: 7` for better cleanup
+- **Tests only delete data they create** - existing data is preserved
+- Test helpers track all created IDs for selective cleanup
-- Recommend using a separate test database
+- Recommend using a separate test database for complete isolation
-- Clean up test data after tests to avoid pollution
+- Safe to run tests against development database

 #### 10.6.3 Jest Configuration
 - Tests use `--forceExit` flag to prevent hanging on open handles